Introduction

 Service NSW does not collect or maintain any personal information in relation to this transaction.

-For further information on how your privacy is protected, refer to the NSW Registry of Births, Deaths & Marriages privacy collection notice.
+For further information on how your privacy is protected read the NSW Registry of Births, Deaths & Marriages privacy collection notice.

 More information